-Thousands march in Iran to mourn Raisi on final day of funeral
+Thousands march in Iran to mourn Raisi on final day of funeral rites

 President Ebrahim Raisi died on Sunday, along with the foreign minister, after his helicopter crashed near the Azerbaijan border.